Three common misconceptions holding back the fight against plastic pollution

 Misconception 1: Plastics are not harmful

 It's been over a decade since I was first warned that chewing on plastic was potentially harmful.
 I assumed that, surely, the material used to package our food, beverages and hygiene products must be safe.
-That is misconception number 1: that plastics are safe.
+That is misconception number 1; plastics are safe.
 It persists despite mounting evidence which suggests otherwise.
 Long-term studies by IUCN, UNDP and many others have proven this.

 Per- and polyfluoroalkyl substances (PFAS) are a group of synthetic chemicals that have been widely used in various consumer, commercial, and industrial products since the 1950s.
 These chemicals, including perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS), are known for their resistance to heat, grease, water, and stains, making them prevalent in everyday items such as food packaging, cookware, clothing, and firefighting foam.
 Studies and reports have consistently linked PFAS to birth defects, cancer, immune disruption, liver injury, and other health issues.